NCGRP/mb1suppl/ConsolidatedREADME.txt

 #After identifying which contigs contain Hs1pro1 locus 1 in each pool assembly, and the
 #coordinates within those contigs that contain the Hs1pro1L1 gene, extract the phased reads
-#that map to that region from the FRA map.
+#that map to that region from the PRA map.
 Just use samtools for this since the reads are
 #already phased and quality filtered by virtue of being in the map

 cd /home/pat.reeves/patellifolia/AlleleMining/Hs1pro1;